bcgov/smk-tlink/README.md

 ## Provisioning the deployment and other objects

-The template creats a number of objects each with parameters.
+The template creates a number of objects each with parameters.

 * deployment
 * Persistent Volume Claim
 * Service
 * Route
 * ConfigMap
 * Secret

 I built the application by working on each component individually as a template, then combining them together.
 With that I created parameter files containing the values I wanted, rather then providing these on the command line.